2017 Los Angeles Measure S: Possible effects of moratorium

 The practical effect of the moratorium was another point of disagreement between the two sides.
 Supporters repeatedly stated that only 5% of development in the city would be halted by it, and that it would only last two years.
 Opponents responded that both claims were misleading.
 The 5% figure was based, they said, on an apparent analysis of all permits; however, they implied, most of the construction that would be allowed was improvements to existing buildings or very small-scale housing, and the 5% of blocked projects included most of the larger multi-unit proposals seeking approval.
 And due to the initiative's requirement that the city update its entire zoning, a process which could take longer than two years, opponents estimated it could be as long as ten years before developers felt comfortable building again.

 Opponents also disputed supporters' claims that Measure S would not affect any plans for affordable housing.
-Instead, they claimed, 90% of those projects would not be able to built since they would require the sort of variances the initiative would forbid for projects on those scales.
+Instead, they claimed, 90% of those projects would not be able to be built since they would require the sort of variances the initiative would forbid for projects on those scales.
 One cartographer identified city-owned parking lots on which 724 units could be built, but only if the General Plan, which currently allowed only industrial use on the property, were amended, something the measure would forbid even for projects of entirely affordable housing.
 They also dismissed the exemption for such projects, saying that was "yet another example of 60 year old solutions to today's problems", in the CPLANJ's words.

 Richard Platkin, a former city planner who strongly supported Measure S, wrote that these arguments were specious.
 "For nearly an entire year", he wrote in a January 2017 City Watch LA column, "I have repeatedly asked ... readers to identify any affordable housing projects that required a General Plan Amendment or even a zone change to begin construction.
 So far, I have only been told about one case in all of Los Angeles."
 He said the city's own reports confirmed this, and that the 2% of new housing that was meant for lower-income renters and buyers came about not because of any municipal action but through state laws allowing higher densities for affordable housing.
 Platkin further noted that the city owned 9,000 parcels on which such housing could be built, only a few of which had been so developed.
 "Now, suddenly, this long-ignored affordable housing option has been taken out of mothballs", he said, suggesting it was in direct response to the threat posed to developers' alleged control over City Hall by Measure S.